 Why Do People Begin Using Heroin?

-The reasons people start using heroin are as varied as the people themselves.
-Some people begin using heroin to self-medicate undiagnosed mental health conditions, such as depression or anxiety.
-For others, peer pressure or simple curiosity might lead them to try heroin.
-Still, others begin using heroin to escape from difficult life circumstances, such as:
+The reasons people start using heroin vary widely.
+Some begin to self-medicate undiagnosed mental health conditions like depression or anxiety.
+Others try heroin due to peer pressure or curiosity.
+Many use heroin to escape difficult life circumstances, such as:

 What Is Heroin Withdrawal?